Kotesitory/Anti-Patrola/README.md

 ## Introduction

 Anti-Patrola is a web and mobile application that allows users to report and view road-side police patrols in their area.
-This is a tool that promotes safer driving by keeping users aware that there is the possibility of road-side police patrols nearby.
-It also helps users avoid getting fined for reckless driving.
+This is a community-driven tool that helps users avoid getting fined for reckless driving or breaking the traffic rules.

-The initial inspiration came from the very popular Facebook and Viber groups that fundamentally do the same thing.
+The initial inspiration came from the very popular Facebook and Viber groups that fundamentally do the same thing - inform about road-side police patrol.
-However by creating this app, instead of users having to type out a messages, their geolocation is recorded and broadcast at a push of a button.
+However by creating this app, instead of users having to type out messages, their geolocation is recorded and broadcast at a push of a button.
+By simplifying and digitizing the process, Anti-Patrola provides real-time solution for this problem with nearly-zero user's effort.

 ## Usage